 Airline self defense begins before you board the plane.
 In Israel we believe that security is everybody's responsibility.
 In New York I have seen the signs, "If you see something - say something".
 That is our philosophy too; thus instead of having a handful of security guards you have an entire airport filled with 'amateur' security guards keeping their eyes and ears open.

 Anything suspicious should be reported.
 It is better to be safe than sorry.
 Worst comes to worst you can apologize later.
 Remember, the X ray machine does not pick up everything.
-Personal Safety expert Arthur Cohen showed me a variety of non-metal weapons and other devices that can easily be smuggled through.
-It would be a mistake to completely rely on machines; we must still be alert.
+Personal Safety expert Arthur Cohen showed me a variety of non-metal weapons and other devices that can easily be smuggled through metal detectors.
+It is a mistake to completely rely on machines; we must still be alert.

 There are various situations you might encounter